Osimertinib (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how osimertinib works.
-Tell your doctor if you are using carbamazepine, phenytoin, rifampicin, rosuvastatin, St John's wort, sulfasalazine, or topotecan.
+Tell your doctor if you are using carbamazepine, phenytoin, rifampicin, rosuvastatin, St John's wort, sulfasalazine, topotecan, or medicine to treat heart rhythm problems.

 Warnings While Using This Medicine: